reaktivstudios/gppro-google-webfonts/README.md

 ## Description ##

-Adds a set of popular Google Web Fonts to Design Palette Pro.
+Adds support for Google Web Fonts to Design Palette Pro.
 Provides the proper CSS and script loading to use the fonts.
 Requires the [Genesis Design Palette Pro](http://genesisdesignpro.com/ "Genesis Design Palette Pro") plugin.

 ### New fonts in 2.0.0 ###
 * All Google fonts are now supported through the Google fonts API.